Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Implementation

-Hypothesis-checking code is hooked into the beginning of function \texttt{applyTransaction} in the \texttt{Geth} core.
+In the TCT protocol, whether a theorem is applicable to a transaction requires concretely checking guard $\varphi(s,f.p)$ and computing a path hash $ph$.
+We implemented the mechanism in \texttt{Geth 1.13.0}.
+The checking code is hooked into the beginning of function \texttt{applyTrans- action} in the \texttt{Geth} core.
 We follow the Solidity documentation \cite{soliditylayout} to get the layout of variables in a contract.
 We use the \texttt{Geth} function \texttt{StateDB::GetState} to read contract variables.

 To compute the path hash, we add a byte buffer to the \texttt{Interpreter} struct in the EVM module.
-We then modify the file \texttt{instructions.go} so that a branch instruction (\ie, \texttt{JUMPI}) records the target program counter, and a call instruction (\ie, \texttt{CALL, STATICCALL, DELEGATECALL, CALLCODE}) records the callee address.
+We then modify the file \texttt{instructions.go} so that a branch instruction (\ie, \texttt{JUMPI}) records the target program counter, and a call instruction (\eg, \texttt{CALL, STATICCALL}) records the callee address.
 The path hash, which is the \texttt{Keccak-256} hash of the buffer, is computed at the end of function \texttt{applyTransaction}.